-The present script assumes that the incapability of the thermal models in reproducing the horn--like structure (long--dashed curve in Fig. \ref{fig:2}) is due to inappropriate statistics; either extensive additive BG or Tsallis--type nonextensive statistics or their extensions.
-Inserting nonequilibrium ingredients such as modified single--particle distribution function or nonequilibrium occupation factors $\gamma_{q,s}$ or finite volume of the constituents of the ideal gas to extensive additive BG statistics is conceptionally fruitless.
-But these are eligible in nonextensivity statistics.
-Relative to the entire $c$--$d$ space of (non)extensivity, the Tsallis--type nonextensivity is limited to a line, where $c=0$ and $d=q$.
-On the other hand, generic (non)extensive statistics covers the entire space of the two equivalence classes $(c,d)$.
-With this statistical approach, the ensemble itself determines its statistical extensivity and nonextensivity.
-Even both extensive BG and Tsallis--type nonextensive statistics are included in.
-They are sharply characterized by $(1,1)$ and $(0,q)$, respectively.
+The current manuscript posits that the inability of thermal models to replicate a horn-like structure (the long-dashed curve in Fig. \ref{fig:2}) is attributed to inappropriate statistics, such as extensive additive BG or Tsallis-type nonextensive statistics, or their variations.
+Introducing nonequilibrium components like a modified single-particle distribution function, nonequilibrium occupation factors $\gamma_{q,s}$, or finite volume of the constituents of the ideal gas to extensive additive BG statistics is deemed conceptually unproductive.
+Nevertheless, they are suitable for non-extensive statistics.
+In the context of (non)extensivity, Tsallis-type nonextensivity is confined to a line, where $c=0$ and $d=q$.
+Conversely, general (non)extensive statistics encompass the entire space of the two equivalence classes $(c,d)$.
+Through this statistical framework, the ensemble establishes its statistical extensivity and non-extensivity.
+Both extensive BG and Tsallis-type non-extensive statistics were encompassed, characterized by $(1,1)$ and $(0,q)$, respectively.